wrdsb/wordpress-plugin-waldir/README.md

 # wordpress-plugin-waldir
-The WP agent for WALDIR: WordPress Administration and Logistics Data Integration Robot
+The WordPress client for WALDIR: WordPress Administration and Logistics Data Integration Robot.